 If your subject line is more than 40 characters, people aren’t likely to open it.
 This is especially true now that most people get their email on a mobile device, where a long subject line will get cut off.
 If you can master the art of brevity, you’ll get your message in front of more people.

 Provide Your Offer Deadline

-If the email is presenting a limited-time offer, include the deadline in the subject.
+If the email is presenting a limited-time offer, include the deadline in the email subject line.
 This reinforces the idea that customers only have a short period of time to take advantage and they better check that email quickly.

 Use A Call To Action

 As a marketer, you understand the importance of a Call to Action.
-If you want someone to take action, you have to tell them what that action is.
+If you want someone to take action, you have to tell them what that action is in your email subject line.
 Instead of saying “Reserve Now,” try “Reserve Before Friday!”